Datsun truck: Europe

-Model Codes
+Model codes

 Nissan D21

-The D21 generation was the successor to the Datsun 720, sold as the Nissan Datsun Truck in Japan.
+The D21 generation was the successor to the Datsun 720, sold as the Nissan Datsun truck in Japan.
 The name Navara was used in some markets such as Australia.

 Unlike previous generations, this model was available worldwide in two body styles.
 The "A" body was designed in Japan, and was available in single or dual cab variants, while the "S" body King Cab was designed in the United States, at Nissan's styling studios in San Diego, California.
 Each version had unique front styling, with the American version having a different hood, and wider flared front guards.
 In a few countries, such as Australia, both versions were sold.
 This was also assembled in Greece for the local market, where it was marketed as the Nissan Pickup and King Cab.

 In North America, the company used the name "Datsun" from model years 1980 to 1984 then renamed itself "Nissan" beginning with the 1985 model year line of trucks and cars alike.
-Nonetheless, the Nissan pickups continued to be marketed in the Japanese home market as the "Nissan Datsun".
+Nonetheless, the Nissan pickups continued to be marketed in the Japanese market as the "Nissan Datsun".
 The D21 series were called Nissan Hardbody in the United States.
 "Hardbody" refers to the truck's double-wall bed and overall styling.
 The Hardbody was produced for the US market from November 1985 until 1997, and were direct competition to the Toyota compact pickup.
 The move from the 720 to the D21 Nissan series body style changed in January 1986 for the 1986½ model year so the new D21 and later Hardbody can easily be distinguished from the earlier 720 body style by its two large headlights rather than four smaller lights and a less boxy, more aggressive appearance.
-The Nissan Pathfinder was derived from the Hardbody Truck and started in the same model year with chassis code WD21.
+The Nissan Pathfinder was derived from the hardbody truck and started in the same model year with chassis code WD21.

 In the US, the Hardbody cab styles were 'Standard' and 'King' (also known as 'Extended').
 Bed lengths were 'standard' 6 ft and 'long' seven-foot.
 International markets also received the 'Crew Cab' (four-door) version with a short four and a half-foot bed.